Carol Oldham, Executive Director, Boston

 Rebecca joined MCAN in the fall of 2018 as a Quaker Voluntary Service Fellow.
 Rebecca’s passion for social justice and grassroots organizing stems from her involvement with community service while a student at Wellesley College.
-In college, Rebecca served local communities by directing an afterschool program for elementary schoolers in South Boston, and by canvassing with the Wellesley College Democrats.
-Her senior year, she conducted research on the environmental impacts of a man-made pond system on campus, a project that sparked her interest in clean energy and climate change activism.
-This year, Rebecca is excited to join MCAN’s fight for local climate action as a grassroots organizer.
+She is the point person for MCAN's Better Buildings Campaign, an initiative to support healthy, equitable, and Net Zero construction in MA and beyond.
+Rebecca is excited to support MCAN’s fight for local climate action as a community organizer.
 Email at: firstname.lastname@example.org